ricardojoserf/ricardojoserf.github.io/_posts/2021-9-7-sspr-abuse-in-azure.md

 excerpt_separator: <!--more-->
 ---

 In this post I will explain a simplified scenario in which we could abuse the SSPR functionality in Azure in a Red Team assessment.
-Knowing the expired password of a "Domain Admin" of the local AD, it is possible to update its password by updating the Azure AD password with SSPR (as far as the AD and the Azure AD are synchronized).

 <!--more-->

-#### TL;DR
+## TL;DR

 1. The Active Directory and Azure AD were synced